Manage Backup and Restore

 A merge allows multiple backups to be combined as one; with deduplication occurring.

-Access the Repositories view of the Backup screen, and left-click on ADD REPOSITORY.
-When the Select plan dialog is displayed, choose + Create new plan.
+Access the Backup screen, and left-click on ADD REPOSITORY.
+When the Select Plan dialog is displayed, choose + Create new plan.

-In the Create plan dialog, specify a Name and a Description for the plan.
+In the redisplayed Select Plan dialog, specify a Name and a Description for the plan.
 Then, specify the Services whose data should be backed up.

 Note that a merge can only be scheduled as part of a plan that also schedules backup: the merge will be applied to backups within the defined repository.

-Left-click on Add Task, and add a Backup task as Task 1.
+Left-click on Add Task, and add a Backup task.
 For example:

-The Type of the task MergeTask has thus been specified as Merge, with a frequency of 10 minutes.
-Note the fields Merge Offset Start and Merge Offset End, which respectively specify the relatively start and end points of each merge that will be performed.
+The Type of the task MergeTask has thus been specified as Merge, with a frequency of four hours.
+Note the fields Merge Offset Start and Merge Offset End, which respectively specify the relative start and end points of each merge that will be performed.
 An offset start of 0 indicates that each merge will start with backups made on the current day, if such backups exist.
-An offset end of 7 indicates that each merge will end with backups that were made 7 days before the specified start-day, if such backups exist.
+An offset end of 2 indicates that each merge will end with backups that were made 2 days before the specified start-day, if such backups exist.
 If backups were not made every day during the specified period, as many as can be found will be merged.

 Left-click on the Next button: